-The influential French geographers Guillaume Delisle (1675-1726), Philippe Buache (1700-1773) and Jean-Baptiste Bourguignon d’Anville (1697-1782) referred to themselves as géographes de cabinet.
-What they had in common was their method of composing maps on the basis of extensive collections of written sources instead of visiting the countries in question and surveying them in person.
-The work of these geographers consisted, first of all, in collecting information and documents of various kinds, including maps and travelogues, historiographic works, letters, and oral testimonies of travellers who they were in personal contact with.
+Many influential French geographers of the 18th century are called géographes de cabinet’.
+One important common characteristic of these ‘armchair geographers’ was their method of composing maps on the basis of extensive collections of written sources instead of visiting the countries in question and surveying them in person.
+The work of these geographers consisted, first of all, in collecting information and documents of various kinds, including maps, travelogues, historiographic works, letters, and oral testimonies of travellers who they were in personal contact with.
 The next step was to critically evaluate the collected sources by comparing them, using them as correctives against each other, and ultimately conflating them.
-This approach involved processes of translation on many levels.
-Firstly, foreign-language texts, names and expressions, for instance Latin or Spanish ones, had to be translated into French.
-Secondly, data from different historical periods had to be conciliated, and older accounts had to be translated in accordance with more recent knowledge.
-Thirdly, intersemiotic translations were necessary, since the evaluated geographic material originated in different media, and had to be translated into a mutual “cartographic language”.
-Fourthly, it was necessary to adapt knowledge which originated in specific local contexts, for example missionary contexts, for the interests and requirements of French geographers and/or their employers.
-The translation of indigenous knowledge, especially, often proved a challenge for geographers.
+Often translations of source texts, names, and terms from foreign languages into French were necessary.
+However, our thesis is that map production involved processes of translation on many levels: